Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 To improve the quality of your FASTQ data, we can use pre processing algorithms (such as fastp) to remove low quality reads from the FASTQ data.

-To run fastp on the pair of read files, use the following command:
+To run fastp on the pair of read files, run the following commands from the FASTQ_data directory:

-`
+Make an output directory for the ouput files:

+`mkdir processed_reads`

+Run fastp:

+`fastp -i SRR3437051_1.fastq.gz -I SRR3437051_2.fastq.gz -o processed_reads/SRR3437051_1.fastq.gz -O processed_reads/SRR3437051_2.fastq.gz --detect_adapter_for_pe -c`

+The -i and -I options are used to specify the first read and the second read in the pair.
+The -o option does the same and specifies the output directory.
+The --detect_adapter_for_pe option enables the automatic detection (and removal) of adapter sequences.
+The -c option is a base correction option which can be used on paired end data only.